p-bodson/mifMaker/README.md

 The program accepts .jpg , .png , and .bmp files.

-Each pixel in the mif will be 16 bits wide to represent 4 bits per pixel in RGBA color, regardless of whether the input image was in RGBA or not.
+Each pixel in the mif will be 16 bits wide to represent 4 bits per channel in RGBA color, regardless of whether the input image was in RGBA or not.

 When using the mif for VGA output, simply ignore the alpha channel (the last 4 bits of the 16-bit pixel) if it is not used.